sanogotech/Llama-2-Streamlit-Chatbot/readme.md

 This is a Streamlit app that demonstrates a conversational chat interface powered by a language model and a retrieval-based system.
 The app allows you to have interactive conversations with the model about a given CSV dataset.

+## LangChain + Streamlit🔥+ Llama

+LangChain + Streamlit🔥+ Llama 🦙: Bringing Conversational AI to Your Local Machine 🤯 Integrating Open Source LLMs and LangChain for Free Generative Question Answering (No API Key required)

+Here is an overview of the blog’s structure, outlining the specific sections that will provide a detailed breakdown of the process:

+- Setting up the virtual environment and creating file structure
+- Getting LLM on your local machine
+- Integrating LLM with LangChain and customizing PromptTemplate
+- Document Retrieval and Answer Generation
+- Building application using Streamlit

 ### User Note : Please 1st Download and place the LLAMA 2B model into native directory before running the program.

 Download LLAMA 2b here : https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin